 What will show up on my criminal history check?

-A public background check, such as those provided by the three sites recommended above, will simply trawl through all their data and pull together any information they can find about a person.
-If a piece of information exists and is in the public domain, any of those three background checking sites should find it.
+A public background check, such as those provided by the two sites recommended above, will simply trawl through all their data and pull together any information they can find about a person.
+If a piece of information exists and is in the public domain, any of those two background checking sites should find it.

 But professional background checking sites, such as the ones used by most employers, landlords, and other professional organizations function a little differently.